Google Map

 Very Good

-Wide trail with official trailhead kiosk and marked junctions to canyon entrance and to waterfalls.
-Way is obvious
+Wide trail with official trailhead kiosk and marked junctions to Canyon Entrance and the Icefalls.
+Trail usually not broken in Upper Canyon in winter

 Gear Day hikers sufficient.
 Micro-spikes essential in winter for icy parts.
-Poles helpful if exploring upper canyon
+Poles / Gaiters for upper canyon.

 Water Grotto creek dries out past Hoodoo Cave.
-Carry ~0.5L
+Carry ~0.5-1L

-Dog Friendly Yes Keep dog on leash please as this is very popular family hike
+Dog Friendly Yes Keep dog on leash to the Icefalls as this is very popular family hike